nithin434/woat/README.markdown

 # Woat: WhatsApp Auto-Reply Bot

-EchoNerd is a WhatsApp bot that automatically responds to messages with intelligent, context-aware replies powered by the Gemini API.
+Woat is a WhatsApp bot that automatically responds to messages with intelligent, context-aware replies powered by the Gemini API.
 It leverages tone recognition and conversation history to generate responses that mimic your communication style, ensuring replies feel personal and natural.

 ## Features